 PTTEP establishes supplier management measures in order to ensure the compliance of the supplier’s conduct with required international standards as well as the supplier’s ability to meet the increasing demands for Oil & Gas, achieve targets, maintain product quality, cultivate good relationships between suppliers and PTTEP, and achieve the corporate sustainability awareness acknowledgement of the supplier.

 The PTTEP Vendor Sustainable Code of Conduct covers relevant regulations and requirements, code of business ethics, human rights, occupational health and safety, and environment expectations.
-The Code of Conduct is enforced with high risk vendors or vendors whose work may pose environmental and safety impacts.
-In addition, PTTEP has identified strategy to support and manage vendors and communicate guidance and knowledge of policy on sustainable procurement in alignment with the PTTEP Vendor Sustainable Code of Conduct via different channels, such as the Supplier Relationship Management (SRM) Seminar and the PTTEP website.
+PTTEP has identified strategy to support and manage vendors and communicate guidance and knowledge of policy on sustainable procurement in alignment with the PTTEP Vendor Sustainable Code of Conduct via different channels, such as the Supplier Relationship Management (SRM) Seminar, pre-qualification questionnaire, and the PTTEP website.